robot297/JAG_12_2019/Lab 12 Questions.md

 **For displaying all current data:**

-* A JTable called `solversTable` with two columns for solver_name and time_seconds, that displays all of the data from those columns in the database.
+* A JTable called `solversTable` with three columns for id, solver_name, and time_seconds, that displays all of the data from those columns in the database.
 It should be configured to be **non-editable**, and **single row selection**.

 When the program loads, it will show all the data from the database.
 As the user adds, deletes, or edits data, the table will update.